abilandz/NAT3054/Lecture_3/make.md

 ##### Functions

 The **cmake** scripting language supports functions.
-The general design and syntax is similar to shell:
+The general design and syntax is:

 ````cmake
 function(functionName)